 Modifications to the Home

 An unstable or injured pet can maintain better balance on a rubberized or carpeted floor.
 Ultra-thin yoga mats are a great way to provide islands of traction on slippery floors.
-Yoga mats are inexpensive, stick to floors, and provide great traction from one area of your home to another.
+Yoga mats are inexpensive, stick lightly to floors, and provide great traction from one area of your home to another.
 They are lightweight, easy to wipe clean, and easy to apply, remove, and transport as needed.
-I must admit I own about half a dozen yoga mats - I love the ultra-thin mats for traction and even have one in the car to bring with me to the veterinarian's office where the floors can be slippery.
-I like the thicker, more cushioned yoga mats as an alternative to a dog bed, that I can easily take with me so that my dog can lie down comfortably anywhere.
+We love yoga mats and have about half a dozen - we love the ultra-thin mats for traction and even have one in the car to bring to the veterinarian's office where the floors can be slippery.
+We like the thicker, more cushioned yoga mats as an alternative to a dog bed, that we can easily take with us so that our dogs can lie down comfortably anywhere.

 Keeping your dog safe while in the home takes just a little effort but can go a long way toward improving your dog's independence and confidence.
 The easier you can make life for your dog the easier life will be on you.